PFC Septemvri Sofia: Early ages

 Septemvri starts the 1948–49 season in the newly formed A Republican Football Group, but only six months later is separated from CDV (Chavdar) and removed from the division, with the current title given to CDNV, Chavdar's new name, which would ultimately become CSKA Sofia.
 At the end of the 1948–49 season, Septemvri is allowed to take part in a two-match play-off for entering first division against Marek Dupnitsa.
 After both matches end with a 2:0 win for each team, a third game is played in which Septemvri falls 1:0 and remains in second division.

-From 1949 to 1969, Septemvri exists as an independent club, during which period it reaches the height of its success.
-In 1959, the club finishes first in the B PFG and is promoted to first division for the 1959–60 season.
-That same season, Septemvri finishes in 5th place and claims the Bulgarian Cup after a dramatic 4:3 win over Lokomotiv Sofia in extra time.
-The club's stay among the elite lasts only two years, as in 1961 it is relegated to the B PFG, where it remains until 1968.
+From 1949 to 1969, Septemvri existed as an independent club, during which period it reached the height of its success.
+In 1959, the club finished first in the B PFG and was promoted to the first division for the 1959–60 season.
+That same season, Septemvri finished in 5th place and claimed the Bulgarian Cup after a dramatic 4:3 win over Lokomotiv Sofia in extra time.
+The club's stay among the elite lasted only two years, as in 1961 it was relegated to the B PFG, where it remained until 1968.

 In 1969, during another period of football reform in Bulgaria, Septemvri was again merged into CSKA Sofia.
 This unification continued for almost 20 years, until 1988, when the club became independent again and joined the V AFG.
 In 1993, Septemvri won a promotion to the B PFG.
 In 1998, the club became the champion of the B PFG and joined the elite for the first time since 1961.
 It finished in 16th place and was relegated again.

 2000s

 During the 2000–01 season, the club finished in 13th place in the B PFG and was relegated to the V AFG, where it remained until 2008.
-In March 2008, the club was heavily penalized after a scandalous match against FC Bansko, when coach Rumen Stoyanov ordered his players to leave the field, a serious offence according to Bulgarian Football Union regulations.
+In March 2008, the club was heavily penalised after a scandalous match against FC Bansko, when coach Rumen Stoyanov ordered his players to leave the field, a serious offence according to Bulgarian Football Union regulations.
 With an executive decision, the BFU removed Septemvri from the V AFG and placed it in the A OFG, the Sofia Regional Football Group.
 Despite this setback, the club attained 1st place in the division in the 2008–09 season and qualified for a play-off match for entering the V AFG against FC Novi Iskar.
 After an emotional 0–0 in regular time, penalty kicks were in order to determine the team going forward.
 Septemvri lost the penalty shootout 5–4.